Los Angeles Federal Mail Fraud Attorney

 Keeping evidence out of court can be just as valuable to your defense as any other strategy.
 Our Los Angeles federal mail fraud attorneys will analyze your interactions with federal agents and determine if your rights might have been violated.
 If we believe they were, we will ask the court to exclude evidence or, better yet, toss your case.

-Schedule a Free Consultation With Our Los Angeles Federal Mail Fraud Attorneys
+Schedule a Free Consultation With a Federal Crimes Lawyer in Los Angeles

 When you’re facing federal mail fraud charges in Los Angeles, CA, it’s important to enlist the help of a qualified criminal defense attorney.
-At the Rodriguez Law Group, our accomplished team not only has an in-depth understanding of federal law, but also has experience navigating the federal court system in California.
+At The Rodriguez Law Group, our accomplished team not only has an in-depth understanding of federal law, but also has experience navigating the federal court system in California.
 That’s the kind of help you need when your future is on the line.
-Give our Los Angeles law office a call today to arrange a time to discuss your case in detail and learn more.
+Give our Los Angeles federal crimes lawyers a call today to arrange a time to discuss your case in detail and learn more.